New for ’21: MRT mapset now available on our website

 Vast meadows, blue lakes, and cool forests of pine, spruce and fir herald our continued tour of Arizona’s White Mountain region here in MRT Section 6.
 Rising out of this high plateau, Mount Baldy – at over 11,400 feet the state’s highest summit outside of the San Francisco Peaks near Flagstaff – commands early attention as the route tours its namesake Wilderness area.
 Trout fishing waters abound here, and in fact no other mountain in Arizona produces as many rivers and streams.
 The Black River, its headwaters draining Mt Baldy’s southerly flanks, carves a deep, sinuous canyon into the volcanic upland, presenting a wild and challenging option for travel as our route continues onward.
 So too, the Bear Wallow Wilderness, which the MRT explores for a number of miles, its permanent waters and abundant wildlife as noteworthy as its relative absence of people.
 Given a healthy distance from large population centers and difficult access, the southern extent of the White Mountains seems the very definition of the word remote, and this remarkable sense of isolation follows us off the Mogollon Rim and into the adjoining Blue Range Primitive Area as well.
 Section 6 ends at the tiny outpost of Blue, Arizona, population 35.
 With only a post office to its name, Blue presents a spare and fitting conclusion to the arduous, rewarding, and diverse miles traveled since Greer.

 More than any other section of the route, this one demands careful consideration of resupply opportunities.
-The MRT runs directly by the Blue post office (where you’ll eat solely out of your maildrop box) for a good reason – it’s the first and only straightforward means of resupplying provisions in over 90 miles.
-Other possibilities do exist: Alpine, for one, a small town with PO, grocery store, and a couple of restaurants.
-Hannagan Meadow for another, a tiny wayside offering lodging, meals, and the option to hold a hiker package.
-But both Alpine and Hannagan Meadow are quite difficult to reach; neither resupply is of the walk-in variety off the route of the MRT itself, and hitchhiking tends to be extremely challenging.
-Even along paved roads leading the 10 or 20 miles to these locations, traffic is often limited to a vehicle or less per hour.
-Yes, you might get lucky on a weekend, or by a fishing lake, or with a truck full of hunters, but you definitely shouldn’t count on it.
-As such, the safest approach is to pack enough food to go from Greer to Blue, and then to use any good fortune along the way to treat yourself to a meal or room in either of the two aforementioned communities.
+The MRT runs directly by the Blue post office (where you’ll eat solely out of your maildrop box) for a good reason – it’s the only truly surefire means of resupplying provisions in over 90 miles.
+Other possibilities do exist: Big Lake is near the route and features a small store where you might add back a few calories.
+Well off-route, the small town of Alpine has a post office, basic market, and a few restaurants.
+Later in this section, Hannagan Meadow, a tiny wayside, provides lodging, meals, and, tentatively, the option to hold a hiker package.
+But both Alpine and Hannagan are difficult to reach; neither resupply is of the walk-in variety off the MRT itself, and hitchhiking tends to be fairly challenging.
+Even along paved roads leading to these locations, traffic is often quite limited.
+Yes, luck may smile over the weekend, or by a fishing lake, or with a truckload of hunters, but you definitely shouldn’t count on it.
+As such, the safest approach is to pack enough food to go from Greer to Blue, and then to use any good fortune along the way to treat yourself to a meal or room where they happen to find you.

 Your itinerary will be determined in part by whether you opt to explore more of the Mount Baldy Wilderness in the early miles of this section.
 An alternate route climbs to the boreal heights of this wild area’s namesake crest, offering commanding views in all directions, but the rewards must be earned, as snow and fallen trees often prevent easy progress in springtime.
-Taking this memorable alternate route adds 9 to 12 miles to the distance between Greer and Blue (so about 100 miles all told, and slow miles at that).
-Likewise, the main route of the MRT follows a primitive trail along the Black River for a dozen miles, requiring numerous unbridged crossings.
+Taking this memorable alternate route adds 9 or 10 miles to the distance between Greer and Blue (so about 100 miles all told, and slow ones at that).
+Likewise, the main route of the MRT follows a primitive trail along the canyon of the Black River for a dozen miles, requiring numerous unbridged crossings.
 The canyon is remarkably wild but the river is indeed darkly hued as its name implies and the streambed strewn with slippery rocks.
 Forward progress is inevitably slower, so plan your daily mileage accordingly.
 Also consider packing along something lightweight and buoyant so you can kick and wade rather than testing your balance with each crossing (inflatable pool toys are a favorite of Arizona’s canyoneering community).
 During peak snowmelt season the Black River often runs high and cold, such that you may need to detour.
-An alternate route is available for just this reason, of comparable distance to the main route though mainly on graded forest roads throughout.
+An alternate route is available for just this reason, of comparable distance to the main route though mainly along forested benches instead of a scenic canyon.

 In May and June of 2011, the Wallow Fire burned over half a million acres, eclipsing the Rodeo-Chedeski Fire to become the largest in Arizona’s history.
 The fire’s point of origin was in the Bearwallow Wilderness but its scars are visible across a broad swath of the White Mountains.
 Yet with the region blessed both in size and recreation opportunities, there remain today enough trails and points of interest to string together a hiking route that avoids a majority of the Wallow Fire’s impacts.
 But make no mistake, this is a challenging section of the MRT even without the effects of wildfire.
 Trails are often little-used and even less frequently maintained.
 The terrain, more often than not, is rugged, with considerable elevation gain and loss.
 Eastbound thru-hikers will have already tested their mettle especially on the first two sections of the route from Cottonwood to Pine, but Section 6 is arguably tougher.
 It’s certainly longer, and the sense of isolation raises the stakes if things don’t go quite according to plan.
 So pack an adventurous attitude, and the requisite skill set.
 Cell phone reception can be non-existent at times.